gregoiresage/fitbit-weather/README.md

 * **onsuccess(data)** : it is the event handler when the weather data arrives
 * **onerror(error)** : it is the event handler when the library fails
 * **fetch()** : retrieve the weather
+* **getData()** : returns the last known weather data.
+This can be useful to display the weather when your app/face starts.
+The old data is automatically stored by the library and restored when the Weather object is created.

 ## Example of result
 ```json